COVESA/cdsp/examples/knowledgelayer-hello-world/README.md

 <pre data-toolbar-order="disclaimer,copy-code,show-language" class="language-plaintext" style="border-radius: 0.5rem;"><code class="language-plaintext">If Vehicle.Chassis.SteeringWheel.Angle changes by more than 90 degrees in less than 3 seconds and Vehicle.Speed is greater than 50 km/h, then flag as aggressive driving.</code></pre>

 Derived output data:
-- `Vehicle.drivingStyle`: True, when driving style is aggressive, otherwise false
+- `Vehicle.AI.Reasoner.InferenceResults`: Infered driving style details are written into this data node

 ## Installation and Running